How to Challenge a SPED School Transfer Recommendation in Singapore

 | "Your child would be better supported in SPED" | The school believes its resources are insufficient for your child's needs | You can request the evidence base for this conclusion and the specific support that was provided and found inadequate |

-| "We recommend SPED placement" | This is a recommendation, not a decision — placement requires your consent | You can decline the recommendation and request continued mainstream support while exploring options |
+| "We recommend SPED placement" | This is a recommendation, not by itself a decision to remove your child — placement follows MOE assessment and administrative procedures | You can ask for the assessment basis, participate in the process, and escalate if you disagree; declining a recommendation does not guarantee a particular level of mainstream support |

 | "Your child does not meet the criteria for mainstream" | The school is applying MOE Professional Practice Guidelines, not statute | These guidelines are administrative, not legal mandates — you can request the specific assessment criteria being applied |